AxeThrowingPlaces

 Beyond Atlanta Proper: The Metro Scene

 Sappy Axes -- Acworth: Combining axe throwing with indoor golf, Sappy Axes at 4.9 stars covers the far north metro near Lake Allatoona.
 The dual-activity format makes it a strong option for groups that want more variety in one visit.
+The dual-activity model is rare in the broader US axe market.

 Top Venues in Atlanta